 What types of 529 plans are available?
 There are two types of 529 plans: College Savings Plans and Prepaid Tuition Plans.
 College Savings Plans invest your after-tax contributions in investments much like a Roth 401(k) or Roth IRA.
 Prepaid tuition plans allow you to pre-pay all or part of the costs of an in-state public college education.
 It can also be converted for use at private or out-of-state colleges.

 How can a 529 plan be used?
-A 529 plan allows tax-free earnings growth and tax-free withdrawals of funds when the funds are used to pay for qualified education expenses such as tuition, fees, books, supplies, equipment, computers, some room and board, and certain other expenses.
+A 529 plan allows tax-free earnings growth and tax-free withdrawals of funds when the funds are used to pay for qualified education expenses (including trade school) such as tuition, fees, books, supplies, equipment, computers, some room and board, and certain other expenses.
 Tax-free withdrawals of up to $10,000 per year per beneficiary can be used to pay tuition at private, public and religious K-12 schools.

 Are 529 plan contributions tax-deductible?
 Contributions to a 529 plan are not deductible for federal income tax purposes.
 However, more than 30 states and the District of Columbia offer deductions or credits for contributions to 529 plans.